learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 ```

 ## Common DataFrame Methods
-As you can see, the variable **df** is a DataFrame object (which is part of the Pandas core package).
+As you can see, the variable `df` is a DataFrame object (which is part of the Pandas core package).
 Here's some other common methods you will want to become familiar with when working with Pandas dataframes:

-* `df.head()`
+- `df.head()`
-    * Preview the first 5 rows of a dataframe.
+    - Preview the first 5 rows of a dataframe.
 Pass a number for more/less rows
-* `df.tail(10)`
+- `df.tail(10)`
-    * Preview last 10 rows (default 5 if no number given)
+    - Preview last 10 rows (default 5 if no number given)
-* `df.info()`
+- `df.info()`
-    * Returns column names and details about each column
+    - Return column names and details about each column
-* `df.columns`
+- `df.columns`
-    * Return column names.
+    - Return column names.
 Note that there is no parentheses for this.
-This is becuase this is an attribute as opposed to a method
+That's because the column names by themselves are an **attribute** of the dataframe, **not a method** called on the dataframe!

 ```python